 The PGA Tour's annual return to Bay Hill Club and Lodge, host to a PGA Tour event since 1979, allows us a chance to celebrate Arnold Palmer the course designer.
-Because his influences and contributions to all areas of golf are so significant, Arnie might be under-appreciated as an architect—which is a compliment to his other lines of work.
+Because his influences and contributions to all areas of golf are so significant, Arnie might be under-appreciated as an architect—which is a compliment to everything he gave to us in his career.

-The Champion/Challenger course at Bay Hill has been updated quite a bit through the years—The King always having final say over its tweaks.
+The Champion/Challenger course at Bay Hill has been updated quite a bit through the years, and The King always had final say over its tweaks.
 Much of the attention this week will be on Arnie's contributions to the tournament game.
 But we shouldn't lose sight of his contributions to course design.
 To shine a little more light on Arnie the course designer, we present the 10 best golf courses under the Arnold Palmer design umbrella.

 Tralee G.C., County Kerry, Ireland (1984)